Tom-TBT/theonerig/README.md

 `pip install packaging`<br>
 `pip install -e .`<br>

-Later we will put it on pip so you can install it with `pip install theonerig`

 ## How to use

 Some example data are located in the "files" folder.
 We are gonna use data from the subfolder "vivo_2p", acquired by the Asari Lab @ EMBL Rome.<br><br>The main idea behind this library is to use a main timeserie to synchronize other data streams from various source.
 Once done, it allows easy slicing of the data and apply to it any processing.